jmmitchell/movestough/README.md

 ##History
 **changelog:**

+ 2016-05-04 no change; verified that source or target directory arguments can be a symbolic link to a directory and the script functions properly on fronts
+ 2016-05-04 no change; verified that `if [ -d "/dev/null" ]` fails which keeps it from erroneously being supplied as the source or target directory
+ 2016-04-28 added checks to `make\_filename\_unique` function to account for file names that don't have a period or an extension
+ 2016-04-28 fix display of verbose level number on interactive run
- 2016-04-27 fixed error where `--ownership` was assumed active even if it was not specified 2016-04-27 cleaned up verbose cli output for file collisions 2016-04-26 fixed error where `--preserve` was assumed active even if it was not specified 2016-05-25 corrected verbose output messages for 2016-04-24 improved make\_filename\_unique allowing a style number to be specified via a `-unique-style=` (or `-u=` for short) flag
+ 2016-04-27 fixed error where `--ownership` was assumed active even if it was not specified
+ 2016-04-26 fixed error where `--preserve` was assumed active even if it was not specified
+ 2016-04-25 corrected verbose output messages for file collision processing 2016-04-24 improved `make\_filename\_unique` function allowing a style number to be specified via a `-unique-style=` (or `-u=` for short) flag
   2016-04-23 just in case it was not specified in a via a `--preserve=` (or `-p` for short) config file, the source directory is preserved during the stale directory clean up process
  2016-04-23 updated docs and comments to prepare for github
  2016-04-20 added basic exit codes
  2016-04-18 changed verbose output from notify function to use file descriptors (allows safe handling of all chars in output)
- 2016-04-17 fixed use of vars in printf statements; example: printf "Hello, %s\n" "$NAME"
+ 2016-04-17 fixed use of vars in `printf` statements; example: `printf "Hello, %s\n" "$NAME"`
- 2016-04-16 standardized log file output mimicking rsync bit flag output
+ 2016-04-16 standardized log file output mimicking `rsync` bit flag output
- 2015-04-15 added cmd\_out, cmd\_err, cmd\_rtn fu to each rsync, mv, rmdir
+ 2015-04-15 added `cmd\_out`, `cmd\_err`, `cmd\_rtn` fu to each `rsync`, `mv`, `rmdir` command
  2016-04-10 fixed nasty bug in stale dir check introduced by file checks
  2016-04-09 optimized flag checks and added file exist/write checks
- 2016-04-07 fixed egregious bug with rsync use (missing --dry-run) 2016-04-05 add destination file ownership via a conf file
+ 2016-04-07 fixed egregious bug with rsync use (missing `--dry-run`) 2016-04-05 add destination file ownership via a conf file
  2016-04-05 add verbose level2 checking for errors of file mv commands
- 2016-04-04 add handling of # comments in the input config files
+ 2016-04-04 add handling of commented lines, as delimited by the # symbol, in the input config files
  2016-04-03 add levels of verboseness to stdout
  2016-04-02 standardize verbose output to stdout in function
  2016-03-30 add args for source and destination directories